ScottLinnn/Papers-System/README.md

 ## List
 ### Read + Noted
-- [x] TiDB
+- [x] _TiDB_
-- [x] Bigtable
+- [x] _Bigtable_
-- [x] Pavlo, A., Curino, C. and Zdonik, S., 2012, May.
-Skew-aware automatic database partitioning in shared-nothing, parallel OLTP systems.
+- [x] Pavlo, A., Curino, C. and Zdonik, S., 2012, May. _Skew-aware automatic database partitioning in shared-nothing, parallel OLTP systems_.
 In Proceedings of the 2012 ACM SIGMOD International Conference on Management of Data (pp. 61-72).
-- [x] Zhou, X., Yu, X., Graefe, G. and Stonebraker, M., 2023.
-Two is Better Than One: The Case for 2-Tree for Skewed Data Sets. memory, 11, p.13.
+- [x] Zhou, X., Yu, X., Graefe, G. and Stonebraker, M., 2023. _Two is Better Than One: The Case for 2-Tree for Skewed Data Sets_. memory, 11, p.13.
-- [x] Franklin, M.J., 1997.
-Concurrency Control and Recovery.
+- [x] Franklin, M.J., 1997. _Concurrency Control and Recovery_.
-- [x] Vuppalapati, M., Miron, J., Agarwal, R., Truong, D., Motivala, A. and Cruanes, T., 2020.
-Building an elastic query engine on disaggregated storage.
+- [x] Vuppalapati, M., Miron, J., Agarwal, R., Truong, D., Motivala, A. and Cruanes, T., 2020. _Building an elastic query engine on disaggregated storage_.
 In 17th USENIX Symposium on Networked Systems Design and Implementation (NSDI 20) (pp. 449-462).
-- [x] Li, G., Dong, H. and Zhang, C., 2022.
-Cloud databases: New techniques, challenges, and opportunities.
+- [x] Li, G., Dong, H. and Zhang, C., 2022. _Cloud databases: New techniques, challenges, and opportunities_.
 Proceedings of the VLDB Endowment, 15(12), pp.3758-3761.
-- [x] Li, G., Zhou, X. and Cao, L., 2021, June.
-AI meets database: AI4DB and DB4AI.
+- [x] Li, G., Zhou, X. and Cao, L., 2021, June. _AI meets database: AI4DB and DB4AI_.
 In Proceedings of the 2021 International Conference on Management of Data (pp. 2859-2866).
-- [x] Stonebraker, M. and Hellerstein, J., 2005.
-What goes around comes around.
+- [x] Stonebraker, M. and Hellerstein, J., 2005. _What goes around comes around_.
 Readings in database systems, 4, p.1.
-- [x] Abadi, D.J., Madden, S.R. and Hachem, N., 2008, June.
-Column-stores vs. row-stores: how different are they really?.
+- [x] Abadi, D.J., Madden, S.R. and Hachem, N., 2008, June. _Column-stores vs. row-stores: how different are they really?_.
 In Proceedings of the 2008 ACM SIGMOD international conference on Management of data (pp. 967-980).
+- [x] Armbrust, M., Ghodsi, A., Xin, R. and Zaharia, M., 2021, January. _Lakehouse: a new generation of open platforms that unify data warehousing and advanced analytics_.
+In Proceedings of CIDR (Vol. 8).
 ### Read
-- [x] Hauser, C., Jacobi, C., Theimer, M., Welch, B. and Weiser, M., 1993.
-Using threads in interactive systems: A case study.
+- [x] Hauser, C., Jacobi, C., Theimer, M., Welch, B. and Weiser, M., 1993. _Using threads in interactive systems: A case study_.
 ACM SIGOPS Operating Systems Review, 27(5), pp.94-105.
-- [x] Savage, S., Burrows, M., Nelson, G., Sobalvarro, P. and Anderson, T., 1997.
-Eraser: A dynamic data race detector for multithreaded programs.
+- [x] Savage, S., Burrows, M., Nelson, G., Sobalvarro, P. and Anderson, T., 1997. _Eraser: A dynamic data race detector for multithreaded programs_.
 ACM Transactions on Computer Systems (TOCS), 15(4), pp.391-411.
-- [x] Patterson, D.A., Gibson, G. and Katz, R.H., 1988, June.
-A case for redundant arrays of inexpensive disks (RAID).
+- [x] Patterson, D.A., Gibson, G. and Katz, R.H., 1988, June. _A case for redundant arrays of inexpensive disks (RAID)_.
 In Proceedings of the 1988 ACM SIGMOD international conference on Management of data (pp. 109-116).
-- [x] Lamport, L., 2019.
-Time, clocks, and the ordering of events in a distributed system.
+- [x] Lamport, L., 2019. _Time, clocks, and the ordering of events in a distributed system_.
 In Concurrency: the Works of Leslie Lamport (pp. 179-196).
-- [x] Dean, J. and Ghemawat, S., 2008.
-MapReduce: simplified data processing on large clusters.
+- [x] Dean, J. and Ghemawat, S., 2008. _MapReduce: simplified data processing on large clusters_.
 Communications of the ACM, 51(1), pp.107-113.
-- [x] Lamport, L., 2001.
-Paxos made simple.
+- [x] Lamport, L., 2001. _Paxos made simple_.
 ACM SIGACT News (Distributed Computing Column) 32, 4 (Whole Number 121, December 2001), pp.51-58.
-- [x] Lamport, L., Shostak, R. and Pease, M., 2019.
-The Byzantine generals problem.
+- [x] Lamport, L., Shostak, R. and Pease, M., 2019. _The Byzantine generals problem_.
 In Concurrency: the works of leslie lamport (pp. 203-226).
 ### To Read
-- [ ] Perron, M., Castro Fernandez, R., DeWitt, D. and Madden, S., 2020, June.
-Starling: A scalable query engine on cloud functions.
+- [ ] Perron, M., Castro Fernandez, R., DeWitt, D. and Madden, S., 2020, June. _Starling: A scalable query engine on cloud functions_.
 In Proceedings of the 2020 ACM SIGMOD International Conference on Management of Data (pp. 131-141).
-- [ ] Verbitski, A., Gupta, A., Saha, D., Brahmadesam, M., Gupta, K., Mittal, R., Krishnamurthy, S., Maurice, S., Kharatishvili, T. and Bao, X., 2017, May.
-Amazon aurora: Design considerations for high throughput cloud-native relational databases.
+- [ ] Verbitski, A., Gupta, A., Saha, D., Brahmadesam, M., Gupta, K., Mittal, R., Krishnamurthy, S., Maurice, S., Kharatishvili, T. and Bao, X., 2017, May. _Amazon aurora: Design considerations for high throughput cloud-native relational databases_.
 In Proceedings of the 2017 ACM International Conference on Management of Data (pp. 1041-1052).
-- [ ] Dynamo
+- [ ] _Dynamo_
-- [ ] O’Neil, P., Cheng, E., Gawlick, D. and O’Neil, E., 1996.
-The log-structured merge-tree (LSM-tree).
+- [ ] O’Neil, P., Cheng, E., Gawlick, D. and O’Neil, E., 1996. _The log-structured merge-tree (LSM-tree)_.
 Acta Informatica, 33, pp.351-385.
-- [ ] Yang, J., Zhang, Y., Qiu, Z., Yue, Y. and Vinayak, R., 2023, October.
-FIFO queues are all you need for cache eviction.
+- [ ] Yang, J., Zhang, Y., Qiu, Z., Yue, Y. and Vinayak, R., 2023, October. _FIFO queues are all you need for cache eviction_.
 In Proceedings of the 29th Symposium on Operating Systems Principles (pp. 130-149).
-- [ ] Ma, L., Van Aken, D., Hefny, A., Mezerhane, G., Pavlo, A. and Gordon, G.J., 2018, May.
-Query-based workload forecasting for self-driving database management systems.
+- [ ] Ma, L., Van Aken, D., Hefny, A., Mezerhane, G., Pavlo, A. and Gordon, G.J., 2018, May. _Query-based workload forecasting for self-driving database management systems_.
 In Proceedings of the 2018 International Conference on Management of Data (pp. 631-645).
-- [ ] Zhang, Y., Chronis, Y., Patel, J.M. and Rekatsinas, T., 2023.
-Simple Adaptive Query Processing vs. Learned Query Optimizers: Observations and Analysis.
+- [ ] Zhang, Y., Chronis, Y., Patel, J.M. and Rekatsinas, T., 2023. _Simple Adaptive Query Processing vs. Learned Query Optimizers: Observations and Analysis_.
 Proceedings of the VLDB Endowment, 16(11), pp.2962-2975.
-- [ ] Kraska, T., Alizadeh, M., Beutel, A., Chi, E.H., Ding, J., Kristo, A., Leclerc, G., Madden, S., Mao, H. and Nathan, V., 2021.
-Sagedb: A learned database system.
+- [ ] Kraska, T., Alizadeh, M., Beutel, A., Chi, E.H., Ding, J., Kristo, A., Leclerc, G., Madden, S., Mao, H. and Nathan, V., 2021. _Sagedb: A learned database system_.
-- [ ] Burrows, M., 2006, November.
-The Chubby lock service for loosely-coupled distributed systems.
+- [ ] Burrows, M., 2006, November. _The Chubby lock service for loosely-coupled distributed systems_.
 In Proceedings of the 7th symposium on Operating systems design and implementation (pp. 335-350).
-- [ ] Kraska, T., Beutel, A., Chi, E.H., Dean, J. and Polyzotis, N., 2018, May.
-The case for learned index structures.
+- [ ] Kraska, T., Beutel, A., Chi, E.H., Dean, J. and Polyzotis, N., 2018, May. _The case for learned index structures_.
 In Proceedings of the 2018 international conference on management of data (pp. 489-504).
-- [ ] Hentschel, B., Kester, M.S. and Idreos, S., 2018, May.
-Column sketches: A scan accelerator for rapid and robust predicate evaluation.
+- [ ] Hentschel, B., Kester, M.S. and Idreos, S., 2018, May. _Column sketches: A scan accelerator for rapid and robust predicate evaluation_.
 In Proceedings of the 2018 International Conference on Management of Data (pp. 857-872).

 ## TiDB